noble-assets/orbiter/docs/controllers.md

 that enables cross-chain transfers through its **Warp** application, which is built on top of Hyperlane's general message passing functionality.
-The architecture follows a pattern similar to IBC core and ICS-20, where the Warp server handles token transfers by delegating to the underlying Core module.
+The architecture follows a pattern similar to IBC core and ICS-20, where the Warp server handles token transfers by building a specific payload, that is then dispatched by the underlying Core module.

 Key components include: